One way to break the mold of one old-fashioned pose after another is to mix it up with fresh yearbook photo ideas.

 Yearbook Photo Ideas for Posing a Duo

 First, give your duo a chance to pose themselves.
-If they’re close friends, chances are they’ll feel totally comfortable.
-Just ask them to be themselves.
-If they’re camera shy or get stumped, pull out one of these to make your shot a winner.
+If they’re close friends, chances are they’ll feel comfortable.
+If they’re camera shy, pull out one of these to make your shot a winner:

-Piggyback: This classic pose is playful and almost guaranteed to create some authentic giggles.
+Piggyback: This classic pose is playful and almost guaranteed to create authentic giggles.

-Make a Shape: This one’s oh so very insta.
+Make a Shape: This one’s oh so very Insta.
 Have your subjects make a heart or a diamond with their arms (or legs, if you’re feeling ambitious).
-This pose can be a little tricky, so be sure to frame the shot so that you can see your subjects’ faces.
-And you don’t need to hit expert status to make this work—a simple link of the arms with the hands on the hip works as well.
+This pose can be a little tricky, so frame the shot so you can see faces.
+You don’t need to hit expert status to make this work—a simple link of the arms with hands on hips also works.

-Upside Down: This is one of those poses that is made for duos (it’s too weird alone and too complicated with a gaggle of people).
-Flip the script, literally, and see what happens.
+Upside Down: This is one of those poses made for duos.
+Flip the script – literally – and see what happens.

-Body Shift: So easy, but this one’s impactful.
+Body Shift: Easy, yet impactful.
 With your subjects sitting, ask one person to turn sideways so there’s a simple contrast in body positions.

-Perspective Play: Line your duo up so one is in the foreground and another in the background, and then play around with the foreground person “holding” the background person in the palm of their hand.
-You may have to try this a few times to get it right, but in the end, the push/pull makes an amazing shot.
+Perspective Play: Line your duo up so one is in the foreground and another in the background.
+Then, play around with the foreground person “holding” the background person in the palm of their hand.
+You may have to try this a few times to get it right, but it makes for an interesting shot.

 Yearbook Photo Ideas for Posing 3 or 4 People

 As soon as you have three people, you’ve got a group shot on your hands.
-With only three or four people, you still have a little bit of freedom to try some things that would be too complicated with a larger group.
-Keep it fresh and give them something to do.
+With only three or four people, you still have a little freedom to try some things that would be too complicated with a larger group.

 Human Frame: Have two people create a diamond with their arms to frame the other person in the photo.
-So darling, we’re surprised we haven’t seen it more often.
+This pose is so darling that we’re surprised we don’t see it more.

-Pyramid: Creating a larger human pyramid can get a little rough.
-This mini-version is the perfect way to create the same interest without the hassle.
+Pyramid: Creating a complex human pyramid can get a little rough.
+This mini-version is the perfect way to create interest without the hassle.

-Band Shot: Perfected by every band ever in existence, this is simply taking the initiative to stagger the subjects and shoot from a lower angle.
+Band Shot: Perfected by every band, this is simply taking the initiative to stagger the subjects and shoot from a lower angle.

 Wise Monkeys: This one is a classic pose with a mischievous wink.
-Have one student cover their eyes, another their ears, and the third covers their mouth.
-The three monkeys do not see, hear, or speak any evil.
+Have one student cover their eyes, another their ears, and the third their mouth.
+These three monkeys do not see, hear, or speak any evil.

-Peek Around: Small groups are ripe for the peek, whether they’re hiding behind a wall, a door, or a tree.
+Peek Around: Small groups are perfect for the peek, whether they’re hiding behind a wall, door, or tree.
 Why do these always look so cute?

 Yearbook Photo Ideas for Posing a Group of 5 or More

-Creating a great composition with a larger group isn’t hard when you’re armed with some ideas.
-A little bit of symmetry—whether it’s a clean line that gives direction or a circular pose that radiates outwards—can go a long way.
-These ideas are easy to remember and to execute.
+Creating a great composition with a larger group is easy.
+A little bit of symmetry—whether a clean line that gives direction or a circular pose that radiates outwards—can go a long way.
+These ideas will help:

 Oscillate: By alternating back and forth between the way each subject is facing, everything fits together in a perfect line.

 Stairs: Let a staircase do the heavy lifting.
 Ask the group to stand or sit on a staircase.
-This will make it easy for you to adjust the composition by asking people to move up or down a couple of steps to get the best shot.
+You can easily adjust the composition by asking people to move up or down to get the best shot.

-Sync Up: A large group of people doing the same thing will always have an impactful effect.
+Sync Up: A large group of people doing the same thing will always be impactful.
 Experts can try to catch the group mid-jump.

-Head Circle: Exactly as is sounds, you are trying to create a circle of heads.
+Head Circle: Exactly as it sounds: you’re trying to create a ring of heads.
 You can ask your subjects to lie down with their heads in a circle.
-But if you’re feeling scrappy, lie down yourself and ask them to make a huddle above you.
+Or, if you’re feeling scrappy, lie down and ask them to make a huddle above you.

 Take some time to research different posing ideas before you hit the campus.
-That way, you’ll be ready to direct the perfect composition when the need arises.
-By taking a few seconds to compose the shot beforehand, you’ll have some amazing photos that will pop on your spreads.
-And we all know that excellent photography makes the yearbook more fun to explore.
+That way, you’ll be ready to direct the perfect composition when needed.
+You’ll have fantastic photos that pop by taking a few seconds to compose the shot beforehand.
+Excellent photography always makes the yearbook more fun to explore.